 I created monthly organization printables on The Typical Mom to break down house cleaning and purging into a monthly process.
 This Summer house cleaning list is for the months of June – August. (originally published 6/17, affiliate links present)

 I find that breaking the house down into rooms and focusing on one or just a few to make it more bearable.
 You can also download my entire monthly cleaning schedule here.

 - It’s the only way to keep me from being so overwhelmed!

 We are always so busy during this time of year.
 Our kids are out of school and I don’t want to be cleaning the whole time.
 BUT it is a great time to do some purging and have them help!

-- Here is your summer cleaning schedule printable that looks like the above version here, and a printer friendly black and white version of this summer house cleaning list is here too!
+- I also have a printer friendly black and white version of this summer house cleaning list is here too!

 - Dishwasher cleaning liquid

 - How to clean your jetted tub (seriously, if you’ve never done this the inside of the jets are disgusting!)

 - Refrigerator clean out checklist and helpful hints